-In response to the pandemic, JFS partnered with Jewish Federation and the Shalom Food Pantry and launched critical services to help individuals and families hardest hit by the stay-at-home orders.
+Since the pandemic, JFS launched critical services to help individuals and families hardest hit by the stay-at-home orders.
 Helping older adults and individuals with vulnerable health issues, as well as families with children became, and remain, our top priority.
-As a result, we launched:

 We contracted with Albany County to offer home-delivered kosher meals to the homebound, including anyone age 60 years or older.
 In addition to keeping kosher, an individual must meet all three of the following criteria to be eligible for the program:

-1) Is incapacitated due to accident, illness, or frailty;
+1) Cannot cook due to accident, illness, or frailty;

 2) Lacks the support of family, friends, or neighbors;